MarcPer/lanchat/README.md

 The program automatically detects if there's already a running _Lanchat_ server in the local network and connects to it.
 If there isn't, the command starts one on port _6776_.

-Start typing to chat, or run one of the available commands (enter `:h` to see a list).
+Start typing to chat, or run one of the available commands (enter `:help` to see what these are).

 ### Build from source